abap2UI5/docs/docs/ext-fiori_launchpad_integration/launchpad_setup.md

-Maintain the launchpad with your installed abap2UI5 UI5 app.
+Maintain the launchpad with the newly installed abap2UI5 UI5 app.
 <br>

 Use the following guideline:<br>